Maltesers Logo

 Maltesers Logo 1986

 The focus now shifted to graphics and innovations.
 Keeping up with the times, the company used modern techniques to draw attention to its products.
 The background became brighter, richer, and more contrasting.
 The white letters were a key element of the overall color scheme.
-The balls appeared as if in free fall, symbolizing the freedom of choice and the excellent opportunity to quickly satiate hunger.
+The balls appeared to be in free fall, symbolizing freedom of choice and the excellent opportunity to quickly satisfy hunger.
 Interestingly, the arithmetic of letters and balls matched, conveying reliability and stability through identical numerical values.

 1993 – 2005